NCEPOD's Information Governance policies and procedures

-There are two Government Acts, related to confidentiality, that NCEPOD are requested to comply with.
-The first is the Data Protection Act 1998.
+There are two Government Acts, related to confidentiality, that NCEPOD are required to comply with.
+The first is the Data Protection Act 2018.
 The second is the NHS Act 2006.
+We are also required to comply with the General Data Protection Regulation 2016.

 NCEPOD is committed to maintaining a recognised level of best practice for its information security procedures.
-In 2009 we undertook an external audit of our information security procedures.
-Recommendations included in this report are being acted upon and our information security procedures have been formulated in conjunction with the International Standard ISO/IEC 27001:2005.
+In 2016 we undertook an external audit of our information security procedures and will undertake another by 2020.
+Recommendations from the audit were acted upon and our information security procedures have been formulated in conjunction with the International Standard ISO/IEC 27001:2013.
 'Information technology – Code of practice for information security management'.

 All NCEPOD staff manage data according to the information security procedures as a means of ensuring integrity and confidentiality of data submitted to NCEPOD.
 The procedures apply to both physical and electronic data formats.